 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Never surrender your passport to strangers.
-When hotel staff ask to make a copy, make sure it is returned promptly.
+When hotel staff request your passport to photocopy, ensure sure it is returned promptly.
 Losing your passport in the Kyrgyz Republic might involve considerable costs and delays to your travel plans associated with getting an exit visa and a replacement passport.

 Road conditions and driving standards are poor.
 Roads can be particularly hazardous in winter and at night.
 For further advice, see our road travel page.